Proof-of-Concept Awards Program

 - Project Risk and Mitigation – Identify current technical or commercial risks associated with your technology and how your proposed project will address these risks and thus, significantly impact the commercial potential of your technology.
 Also, describe how the commercial competitiveness of your technology will increase after the proposed project is successfully completed, and what your next steps are in the development/commercialization process.

 - Competitive Advantage – Describe the technology’s development to date.
 Explain what will differentiate your technology in the market place and create a competitive advantage for your product.
 Also, provide any industry-specific feedback that you have received on the competitive advantage of your technology and its ability to fulfill an unmet need in the marketplace.

 - Appendix – A maximum of one page of supporting data or references may be included.

 Applications are reviewed by an internal committee composed of UIC faculty, technology managers from the OTM, and other select individuals from across the campus.
 Applications are evaluated based on scientific merit and the feasibility of completing the project within the requested budget and timeframe.

 Selected applicants will be asked to present a pitch of their proposal, which will consist of:

 Finalists will participate in project planning meetings and mock pitches with the Office of Technology Management as they prepare for the final pitch day presentation.

-Finalists will be selected by December 1st and will have an opportunity to pitch their proposal to an external review committee of industry and investment experts.
+Selected finalists will have an opportunity to pitch their proposal to an external review committee of industry and investment experts.